-The Special Student Services Department effectively communicates with parents, teachers, and administrators in the identification, evaluation and provision of educational services for students with exceptionalities.
+The Special Education Department effectively communicates with parents, teachers, and administrators in the identification, evaluation and provision of educational services for students with exceptionalities.
 In addition, the department ensures the implementation of individual educational programs, coordinates curriculum, services, needs assessment, transportation, data collection and reporting, while maintaining compliance with local, state and federal laws.

 Our programs promote a culture of celebratory success for students to consistently pursue new learning opportunities and achievements.
 We strive to empower students to create, utilize and develop self-advocacy skills to become independent members of society.
 We support students to value themselves and others through an engaging, relevant and rigorous education.
 As a result, students will demonstrate the ability to think, communicate, create, and apply learning experiences throughout their lifetime.

 The needs of children are often identified and met by the counselor, principal and parent without special education services.
 The teacher along with the parent and Student Assistance Team (SAT) should explore all pre-referral intervention strategies prior to referring a student for evaluation.
 The SAT at each school building facilitates teacher input into each evaluation and promotes communication and coordination of the evaluation process.

 Parents are encouraged to refer their children to their building level SAT.